finnvonheesen/quote-builder-llm-benchmark/README.md

-# quote-builder-llm-benchmark
+🚀 Quote-Builder LLM Benchmark

 This repository benchmarks Large Language Models (LLMs) on their ability to generate secure and functional backend code.
-Each model receives the same prompt to implement a minimal authentication API, and the generated code is automatically evaluated using a standardized pytest suite.
+Each model receives the same coding task — to implement a minimal authentication API in Flask — and the generated solutions are automatically tested using a standardized pytest suite.

-# Instructions to run

-bash:
+🧩 Benchmark Overview

+Goal:
+Evaluate how well different LLMs generate secure, correct, and efficient Python code for backend tasks.

+Each run performs:

+✅ Automatic generation of code from a consistent prompt

+✅ Security & correctness testing with pytest

+✅ Result logging in a SQLite database for easy comparison

+⚙️ How to Run the Benchmark
+# 1. Install dependencies
-pip install -r requirements-tests.txt (if not already done)
+pip install -r requirements-tests.txt

+# 2. Run the benchmark
 python run_benchmark.py

 This will:

-Run tests/test_auth_api.py once per candidate
+Execute tests/test_auth_api.py once for every candidate file in /candidates

-Export a tiny conftest sanity JSON (import ok, create_app present)
+Generate a mini JSON sanity check (conftest)

-Export the pytest JSON report per run
+Export full pytest results per model (report.json)

-Insert one row per candidate into database/benchmark_results.db with:

-candidate – file stem (e.g., app_1)

-solution – raw code of that candidate

-result_conftest – the conftest mini JSON

-result_test_auth_api – the full pytest JSON (plus a mini_summary)

-# How to read the results

-sql:

-SELECT candidate,
-       json_extract(result_test_auth_api, '$.mini_summary.passed') AS passed,
-       json_extract(result_test_auth_api, '$.mini_summary.failed') AS failed,
-       created_at
-FROM results
-ORDER BY id DESC;
+Save all results in database/benchmark_results.db

+🧠 Adding New Models

+You can easily benchmark a new model by generating its code via API and saving it as a new file under /candidates/.

+Example (using Qwen 3 Coder Plus) curl -s -X POST https://dashscope-intl.aliyuncs.com/compatible-mode/v1/chat/completions \
+  -H "Authorization: Bearer $DASHSCOPE_API_KEY" \
+  -H "Content-Type: application/json" \
+  -d '{
+    "model": "qwen-coder-plus",
+    "messages": [
+      {"role": "system", "content": "You are a senior backend engineer.
+Output ONLY Python code for a single module."}, {"role": "user", "content": "'"$(cat prompt_authapi.txt)"'"}
+    ]
+  }' \
+| jq -r '.choices[0].message.content' > candidates/app_qwen.py

+Repeat similarly for other APIs (Claude, Gemini, GPT-5, etc.).
+Each new file (e.g., app_claude.py, app_gemini.py) will be automatically included in the next benchmark run.